Multi-Threading in Python Web Scraping

 Best Use Case Web requests (I/O-bound tasks) Data processing (CPU-bound tasks)

-Complexity Easier to implement and manage More complex, needs careful planning
+Complexity Easier to implement and manage More complex, and needs careful planning

 Resource Overhead Low High